 Bidding is faster because every ad network is asked at the same time, which generates higher eCPMs.
 We are talking minute differences in the tens or hundreds of milliseconds, but this greatly impacts the fill rate, especially if the waterfall is too long.

 From the perspective of a game developer, the key difference is that bidding happens automatically, whereas the waterfall must be managed manually to maximize eCPMs and revenue.

-Nowadays the world is heading towards “bidding only” but we are not quite there, because not every ad network supports bidding with every mediation platform.
-Therefore, the standard mediation setup used today is often “hybrid”.
-This means that waterfall, as well as bidding, is used simultaneously and the best offer from both wins the impression.
+Nowadays the world is heading towards ‘bidding only’ but we are not quite there, because not every ad network supports bidding with every mediation platform.
+Therefore, the standard mediation setup used today is often ‘hybrid’.
+This means that waterfall and bidding methods are used simultaneously, with the best offer from both winning the impression.